stuntbadger/devops-Vagrant/README.md

 # devops-Vagrant
-A Vagrant VM with Ansible, Docker, Packer and AWScli
+A Vagrant VM with Ansible, Docker, Packer, GIT and AWScli

 OS is based on Centos 7